ddubrava/angular-yandex-maps/docs/directives/controls.md

 # Controls

-Component for creating and managing controls on the map
+Directive for creating and managing controls on the map

 [Controls](https://searchcontrol.stackblitz.io ':include :type=iframe height=550px')